 Doctors are drowning in paperwork.
 Some companies claim AI can help

-Start-up companies claim that new machine learning programmes similar to ChatGPT could complete doctors' paperwork for them.
-However, some experts are concerned that inherent bias and a tendency to fabricate facts could result in errors.
-Among them is Marzyeh Ghassemi, principal investigator at the MIT Jameel Clinic, the epicentre of AI and healthcare at MIT, who is worried that a rush to incorporate the latest AI technology into medicine could lead to errors and biased outcomes that may harm patients.
-"When you take state-of-the-art machine learning methods and systems and then evaluate them on different patient groups, they do not perform equally," Marzyeh said in an interview with NPR.
-"That's because these systems are trained on vast amounts of data generated by humans.
-And whether that data is from the internet or a medical study, it contains all the human biases that already exist in our society."
+A small cohort of companies are hoping to use artificial intelligence chatbots to offer services to doctors.
+These firms maintain that their programs could dramatically reduce the paperwork burden physicians face in their daily lives, and dramatically improve the patient-doctor relationship.
+But some independent researchers, including Marzyeh Ghassemi, principal investigator for AI and health at the MIT Jameel Clinic, fear a rush to incorporate the latest AI technology into medicine could lead to errors and biased outcomes that might harm patients.
+'When you take state-of-the-art machine learning methods and systems and then evaluate them on different patient groups, they do not perform equally', Marzyeh says.
+'That's because these systems are trained on vast amounts of data made by humans.
+And whether that data is from the internet, or a medical study, it contains all the human biases that already exist in our society'.